isomerpages/mas-moneysense/_investments/What You Need To Know To Take Care Of Your Investment Portfolio.md

 period of time.</p>
 <p><strong>Coincident Indicators</strong>
 </p>
-<p><strong>&nbsp;</strong>Coincident economic indicators change around the
+<p>Coincident economic indicators change around the same time as when the
-same time as when the economy changes, so they provide information on the current state.
+economy changes.
+So, they provide information on the current state.
 Payroll data for instance, can give an idea of employment patterns and labour skills that are&nbsp;in demand today.</p>
 <p>Analysts usually look at all three types of indicators in order to see
 where an economy has been, where it might be now, and how it might be expected to change in the future.</p>